0ang3el/websocket-smuggle/README.md

 ![](img/1-1.png)

 On the second step backend answers reverse proxy with HTTP response that has status code `101`.
 Response also has `Upgrade` and `Sec-WebSocket-Accept` headers.
-Reverse proxy should check that that backend indeed is ready to establish WebSocket connection by checking status code and other headers.
+Reverse proxy should check that backend indeed is ready to establish WebSocket connection by checking status code and other headers.
 If everyhing is correct reverse proxy translates response from backend to the client.

 ![](img/1-2.png)